-Commenting on the incident, six guests in a Tunisian reality TV show described the king as “top” for his kingly manners and diplomatic etiquette.
+Commenting on the incident, six guests in a Tunisian reality TV show described king Mohammed VI as “top” for his kingly manners and diplomatic etiquette.

 While the Russian president Vladimir Putin and the Turkish president Recep Tayyip Erdogan and other presidents were received by less high ranking personalities, the Moroccan monarch was received indeed as a king.
 The six guests of the TV show couldn’t hide their infatuation with his personality, describing him as a smart king who spared his country the chaos and anarchy going on in the Arab World.